Perth Water: Narrows bridge reclamation

-For the construction of the Narrows Bridge and its approaches, considerable amounts of the north-west section of Perth Water were reclaimed.
+For the construction of the Narrows Bridge and its approaches, considerable amounts of the north west section of Perth Water were reclaimed.

+In the early days of the settlement of Perth the north west section between Mount Eliza and the city had been named Mounts Bay, and the road along the shore became known as Mounts Bay Road.
+The subsequent reclamation effectively removed what has been known as Mounts Bay.

 The former river bank in that area is equivalent to the edge of Mounts Bay Road.
 The whole Perth Convention and Exhibition Centre lies on the river side of the former river bank.

 Events

 In 2006, the last race in the Red Bull Air Race World Series was the first held in Australia, and was held in Perth, with the competition being centred over Perth Water.

-It has been the annual site of Australia Day fireworks, with crowds lining the lawns and open space along the foreshores.
+It has been the annual site of Australia Day City of Perth Skyworks, with crowds lining the lawns and open space along the foreshores.
 A good view for these activities has been from Kings Park due to its elevation and position looking across the Perth Water area.
 Post-cards, calendar images, posters and photographs from most decades of the twentieth century exist, that show the view from the Park looking across Perth Water to the city.

 Uses

-Since the establishment of Perth, there have been either jetties or landing and mooring facilities at the location of Barrack Square at the jetty.
-The long running Transperth ferry service travels between Perth and the Mends Street Jetty in South Perth.
-Commercial companies also use the jetties for trips to Rottnest via Fremantle, and Swan River wine and leisure cruises.
+Since the establishment of Perth, there have been either jetties or landing and mooring facilities at the location of Barrack Square at Barrack Street Jetty.
+The Transperth ferry service travels between Elizabeth Quay and Mends Street in South Perth.
+Commercial companies also use the jetties for trips to Rottnest Island via Fremantle, and Swan River wine and leisure cruises.

 Ferry companies at the terminal have improved re-fuelling techniques to reduce the amount of oil pollution in Perth Water.